 Bed bugs are about the size of a small apple seed.
-Before feeding, they are flat, oval, and reddish-brown.
+Before feeding, they are flat, oval-shaped, and reddish-brown.
 After feeding, these insects become more swollen and balloon or capsule-like and turn a deeper red.
 Young bed bugs (nymphs) are smaller than adults and are translucent or yellowish-white until they feed and turn bright red.

 Are bed bugs dangerous?